Day 9,10,11 – Cancer we Hate You

 So what’s happened in 3 days…

-Bilbo has had X2 blood tests, X1 cannula in, X1 cannula out, X2 general anesthetics, X1 lumbar puncture, X1 line insertion, X2 chemo, X1 platalet transfusion, sterioids twice a day, gastro medication daily and observations throughout each hospital visit.
+Bilbo has had X2 blood tests, X1 cannula in, X1 cannula out, X2 general anesthetics, X1 bone marrow test, X1 line insertion, X2 chemo, X1 platalet transfusion, sterioids twice a day, gastro medication daily and observations throughout each hospital visit.

 On Tuesday we met the oncology team at Milton Keynes.
 Dr Aye and Jodie our key worker for treatment in MK, they were both fabulous.
 I was in the right frame of mind to tackle a recap of what exactly is going on.
 We walked through the treatment plan, the different types of chemo meds etc. Jodie talked me through the support we can expect from MK and reassured us no end.
 I left feeling much better about understanding the current process and procedures.